autonomalabs/AWSIM/README.md

 1. Download binary (recommended)

-    Download the most recent racing simulator build in the Github Releases. (not available yet)
+    Download the most recent racing simulator build in the Github Releases.

 - Windows: Double-click the downloaded executable (.exe)